 The winner of the 1988 Lady Byng Trophy played in Montreal until 1990 before deciding to return back to Europe.
 He spend the 1990-91 season in Lugano, Switzerland.
 Despite scoring 31 goals and 70 points in 42 games.
 After the season was over he rejoined the Swedish national team for a world championship gold medal.
 After his Swiss adventure he returned back to Sweden where he joined Malmo and helped them win two titles in three years (1992 and 1994).

 In 1994 Mats won the Olympic Gold and shared the lead in the tournament with 7 assists.
 During the lockout season in 1994-95 Mats attempted a comeback in the NHL, jumping on a lucrative deal offered to him by Boston and played 34 games.
 The aging Naslund would score 8 goals and 22 points.

-Mats finished his NHL career with 634 points (251 goals + 383 assists) in 651 games.
-He also had 280 points (123 goals + 157 assists) in 294 games in the Swedish Elite League.
+Mats finished his NHL career with 634 points (251 goals and 383 assists) in 651 games.
+He also had 280 points (123 goals and 157 assists) in 294 games in the Swedish Elite League.
 Mats holds the distinction of being one of very few Swedish players to have won the Swedish league championship, an Olympic Gold, a World championship and a Stanley Cup.